Only one available.

-An assortment of delicious American Heritage Chocolate comes in a new wooden box with a lid that has an image taken from first company to make chocolate in America, Walter Baker & Co. in Dorchester, Massachusetts.
+Delicious American Heritage Chocolate in a wooden box with a lid that has an image taken from first company to make chocolate in America, Walter Baker & Co. in Dorchester, Massachusetts.
+And that's where the "Baker" in "Baker's Chocolate" comes from.

 The American Heritage chocolate we offered for Valentine's Day was extremely popular, and so we brought back the tasting squares and added pouches of baking chocolate and coca.